thrackle-io/rules-engine/docs/userGuides/rules/MINIMUM-TRANSACTION.md

 ## Data Structure

-A minimum-transfer rule is composed of 1 component:
+A minimum-transaction rule is composed of 1 component:

 - **Min Transfer Amount**  (uint256): minimum number of tokens that must be transferred for each transaction.